billlidc/Entertainment/instructions/instructions.md

-# Building and running an old Android project (01/06/2024)
+# Building and Running an Old Android Project (01/06/2024)

 ## Outline
 Make sure versions are compatible: